anupamxy/taskydocs/README.md

 ---

-# **Taskify - Task Manager App**
+# **Taskydocs - Task Manager App**

-**Taskify** is a task management application that helps you organize and keep track of your tasks.
+**Taskydocs** is a task management application that helps you organize and keep track of your tasks.
 The app allows users to create, edit, delete, and complete tasks.
 It also features a search bar to filter tasks, theme switching (light/dark), and responsive design.

 ## **Features:**